blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ sudo sysctl -p
 ```

-> **Note:** These settings reduce some security restrictions on your system.
+These settings reduce some security restrictions on your system.
 Unprivileged user namespaces can potentially be exploited in container escape or privilege escalation attacks.
-If you're running Cloonix on a dedicated lab machine or VM, the security trade-off is usually acceptable.
+If you're running Cloonix on a dedicated lab machine or VM, the security trade-off may be acceptable.

 ## Your First Cloonix v53 Network